citp/fertility-prediction-challenge-2024/README.md

 ## INSTRUCTIONS FOR REPRODUCING RESULTS

-We have successfully reproduced the results using two different Mac computers.
+We have successfully reproduced the results for cross-validated performance using two different Mac computers.
+We will test reproducibility for holdout and holdout + cross-validated combined performance when we are ready to assess performance on the holdout set after the journal review process.
 We have not tested reproducibility on Windows or Linux.

 **Please follow these steps to reproduce our results:**